 Without any additional information, it is possible that Howard only resided in Port Elizabeth for a short period and, as a minimum it must have been from March 1883 when he was a judge in a dog show until sometime in 1886 when all the other photos of Howard in Port Elizabeth were taken.

 In his excellent book Port Elizabeth in Bygone Days, Redgrave makes mention of a Mr Mapleback [sic] who occupied a famous farm on Emerald Hill.
 Presumably, Mapleback and Mapplebeck are one & the same person.
 Redgrave records that a hotel licence was granted to Mr Mapplebeck.
-Apparently it eventually became the property of the Dominican Sisters who rebuilt it in order to run it as the St. Dominic’s Priory.
+In his article on Emerald Hill in the 2007 edition of Looking Back, Richard Tomlinson refers to the Emerald Hill Hotel which a Mr Eduard Steinmann opened in April 1883.
+He then goes on to state that Mr Steinmann was succeeded by a Mr Howard Mapplebeck as proprietor.
+Apparently eventually Mr Mapplebeck’s extensive house became the property of the Dominican Sisters who rebuilt it in order to run it as the St. Dominic’s Priory.
+The photo used in the blog from the Bunstead Collection showing this house, confirms it size.

 From the Emerald hill homestead, one is afforded a panoramic view of the entire coast line around Cape Recife and the Bushy Park Estate which stretches for miles along the coast towards Cape St. Francis.
 Whether Howard ever experienced the warm-hearted hospitality of Bushy Park’s first owner, Charles Lovemore, one can only speculate.
 The chances are good that these two neighbours did indeed socialise.
 Maybe Howard did not share Charles’ passion for game hunting.